 - Trouble fighting infections

-How is fetal growth restriction (FGR) diagnosed?
+How is FGR diagnosed?

 One of the main reasons for regular prenatal exams is to make sure your baby is growing well.
 During pregnancy, the size of your baby is estimated in different ways, including:

 - Fundal height.
 To check fundal height, your healthcare provider measures from the top of your pubic bone to the top of your uterus (fundus).
 Fundal height, measured in centimeters (cm), is about the same as the number of weeks of pregnancy after the 20th week.
 For example, at 24 weeks gestation, your fundal height should be close to 24 cm.
 If the fundal height is less than expected, it may mean FGR.